Sequential Training of Neural Networks with Gradient Boosting: Methodology

 and for multi-class (bottom left in Fig~\ref{fig:gne})

 with $z_t$ being the outputs of the last hidden layer, $\omega_t$ and $\omega_{tk}$ the weights of the last layer and $\sigma$ the activation function (for classification).
 For regression, no activation function is used.
 It is not straightforward to adapt this process to train deeper layers as we take advantage of the additive nature of the final output of the network.
-In the standard NN training procedure all parameters of the model (i.e. $\mathbf{v}_t$ and $\omega_k$ or $\omega_{tk}$ as show in Fig.~\ref{fig:gne} left diagrams) are fitted jointly with back-propagation.
-Moreover, to optimize the loss function of the neural network, there are different methods, such as Stochastic Gradient Descent (SGD) \cite{daniely2017sgd}, Adam, which is an algorithm for the first-order gradient-based optimization of stochastic function \cite{kingma2014adam}, or L-BFGS, a quasi-Newton based method \cite{liu1989limited}.
+In the standard NN training procedure all parameters of the model (i.e. $\mathbf{v}_t$ and $\omega_k$ or $\omega_{tk}$ as shown in Figure~\ref{fig:gne} left diagrams) are fitted jointly with back-propagation.
 In the proposed method, instead of learning the weights jointly, the parameters are trained sequentially using gradient boosting.
-To do so, after computing $F_0$, a fully connected regression neural network with a single (or few) neuron(s) in the last hidden layer is trained.
-This neural network is trained on the residuals given by the previous iteration as given by Eq.~\ref{eq:res} for binary classification and Eq.~\ref{eq:pseudorm} for multi-class tasks.
-Figure~\ref{fig:gne} (right diagrams) shows highlighted in black the regression neural network to be trained in iteration $t$ corresponding to model $h_t$ when one hidden unit is used.
+To do so, after computing $F_0$, a fully connected regression neural network with a single (or few) neuron(s) in the last hidden layer is trained using standard back-propagation.
+This neural network is trained on the residuals given by the previous iteration as given by Eq.~\ref{eq:res} for binary classification and Eq.~\ref{eq:pseudorm} for multi-class classification tasks.
+Note that, this network trained on the residuals could have a single or several units in the hidden layer.
+In the remainder of this section we will assume that at each step of the boosting procedure a network with one single unit in the hidden layer is used.
+Generalizing this to larger networks is trivial.
+Figure~\ref{fig:gne} (right diagrams) shows, highlighted in black, the regression neural network with a single neuron in the hidden layer that is trained in iteration $t$ and that corresponds to model $h_t$.
 After model $t$ has been trained, the value of $\rho_t$ is computed using Eq.~\ref{eq:rho} for binary problems and $\rho_{k,t}$ (Eq.~\ref{eq:newton}) for multi-class classification.
-Once all $T$ models have been trained, a neural network as shown in Fig.~\ref{fig:gne} (left diagrams), with $T$ units in the last hidden layer is obtained by assigning all the weights necessary to compute the $z_t$ variables (i.e. ${\mathbf{v}_t}'$ in Fig.~\ref{fig:gne} right) to the corresponding weights in the final NN (i.e. ${\mathbf{v}_t}$ in Fig.~\ref{fig:gne} left) for binary and multi-class tasks
+Once all $T$ models have been trained, a neural network, as shown in Figure~\ref{fig:gne} (left diagrams), with $T$ units in the last hidden layer is obtained by assigning all the weights necessary to compute the $z_t$ variables (i.e. ${\mathbf{v}_t}'$ in Figure~\ref{fig:gne} right) to the corresponding weights in the final NN (i.e. ${\mathbf{v}_t}$ in Figure~\ref{fig:gne} left) for binary and multi-class tasks